oliviarmunoz/61040-assignment3/README.md

     purpose select an element from a set according to an inferred preference policy principle return a single element from a set using an LLM that interprets a learned user preference profile (policy) and reasons over item descriptions (candidates) to recommend the best match state
-        a set of Recommenders with
         a set of candidates set(Item)
         a policy Policy
         a recommendation Item

     actions
+        addPolicy (newPolicy: Policy)
+            requires: the old policy is not the same as newPolicy
+            effects: updates the policy include the newPolicy

+        addCandidate (newCandidates: Item)
+            requires: newCandidate is non empty
+            effects: adds the new candidate to the set of candidates

+        updateCandidates (newCandidates: set(Item))
+            requires: newCandidates is non empty
+            effects: updates the set of candidates to newCandidates

         recommend(candidates: set(Item), policy: Policy): (recommendation: Item)
             requires: candidates is non empty
             effects: calls the LLM with candidate descriptions and the current policy.
 The LLM reasons about the policy and how it can be applied to candidates.
 Returns the item determined to best match the policy.

-        addPolicy(newPolicy: Policy)
-            requires: newPolicy differs from current policy
-            effects: updates stored policy to reflect most recent inferred preferences

-        updateCandidates(newCandidates: set(Item))
-            requires: newCandidates is non empty and differs from current candidates
-            effects: updates candidate set

 ```